lokalise/shared-ts-libs/packages/app/background-jobs-common/README.md

 Here, `processor.spy.waitForJobWithId()` returns an instance of a job with a given id, and with the expected status, and `processor.spy.waitForJob()` performs lookup by a custom predicate, accordingly.

 Note that spies do not rely on being invoked before the job was processed, to account for the unpredictability of asynchronous operations.
 Even if you call `await processor.spy.waitForJobWithId(scheduledJobIds[0], 'completed')` after the job was already processed, spy will be able to resolve the processing result for you.

+Spies are disabled in production.
+In order to enable them, you need to set the `isTest` option of `BackgroundJobProcessorConfig` of your processor to true.